 It is possible for a small business to perform, in tandem, one or more of the "Contractor" roles discussed in this article.
 Sometimes multiple roles are established with the same corporation or agency.
-Please examine the following articles at this site for information related to this topic:
+Please use the search box at this site to view articles for information related to this topic.

 It is vital to understand the "Contractor" role definition for each contractual commitment to insure suitable risk analysis, a good past performance record, conflict of interest avoidance and a solid reputation in the industry.